 the School Code shall not engage in a strike except under the following

-mediation has been used without success and, if
+(2) mediation has been used without success and, for

-an impasse has been declared under subsection (a-5) of Section 12 of this Act, at least 14 days have elapsed after the mediator has made public the final offers;
+educational employers and exclusive bargaining representatives to which subsection (a-5) of Section 12 of this Act applies, at least 14 days have elapsed after the Board has made public the parties' offers;

 (2.5) if fact-finding was invoked pursuant to